pawarshekhar709/ISP-Shoes-Shop/README.md

 2. Open the `index.html` file in a web browser.

-3. Explore different sections such as home, about, menu, products,
+3. Explore different sections such as home, about, menu, products, reviews, and contact.

+4. Customize the content, images, and styles as needed.

+## Credits

 - **Author:** Shekhar Pawar
 - **Social Media:**